chenasraf/simple-scaffold/README.md

 ## Contributing

 I am developing this package on my free time, so any support, whether code, issues, or just stars is very helpful to sustaining its life.
-If you would like to donate a bit to help keep the project alive, I would be very thankful!
+If you are feeling incredibly generous and would like to donate just a small amount to help sustain this project, I would be very very thankful!

 <a href='https://ko-fi.com/casraf' target='_blank'>
   <img height='36' style='border:0px;height:36px;'